arc64/www.tecks.co.nz/books/the-problem-to-be-solved/the-transition-from-craft-to-science/understanding-of-the-complexities-of-classroom-practice.md

 ---
 grand_parent: 'The problem to be solved '
-great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+great_grand_parent: 'Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 2